mare-imbrium/umbra/README.md

                         )
 ```

+>#### Exercise
+>
-Create a form with two labeled fields.
+>Create a form with two labeled fields.
+>

-Try out different color_pairs and highlight_color_pairs and attributes for the field and label.
+>Try out different color_pairs and highlight_color_pairs and attributes for the field and label.
+>

-What happens when you specify `lcol` and when you don't ?
+>What happens when you specify `lcol` and when you don't ?
+>

-Place a label on the bottom of the screen and try printing the number of characters typed in the current field.
+>Place a label on the bottom of the screen and try printing the number of characters typed in the current field.
 The number must change as the user types.
 (Hint 1 below)
+>

-Place another label on the screen and print the time on it.
+>Place another label on the screen and print the time on it.
 The time should update even when the user does not type.
 (Hint 2 below).
+>
+>

-Hint 1: Use `:CHANGE` event.
+>Hint 1: Use `:CHANGE` event.
 It passes an object of class `InputDataEvent`.
 You might use `text` or `source` (returns the Field object).
+>

-Hint 2: You can do this inside the key loop when ch is -1.
+>Hint 2: You can do this inside the key loop when ch is -1.
 Use the `text` method of the Label.
 Is is not updating ?
-You will need to call `form.repaint`.
+>You will need to call `form.repaint`.
+>
+>

-A minimal sample is present as tut/labfield.rb.
+>A minimal sample is present as tut/labfield.rb.
 You can also see examples/ex21.rb.

 ### Buttons